Retirement Accounts, Pension Plans, and QDROs

 Usually, defined contribution plans and IRAs may be valued easily, as monthly statements reflect the value.
 Pensions are generally going to be divided via a formula, which accounts for years of years of marriage mapped up with hears of service.
 This formula alleviates the need for a formal valuation and the receiving spouse gets paid when the participant gets paid.
 In some cases, it may be advantageous to obtain a present valuation of a pension, via an expert, particularly when there are other offsetting assets.

 Certain retirement accounts, such as PERA, will not permit you to split a retirement account by force.
-In these instances, an experienced family law attorney can look at alternatives to making sure you are compensated in one form or another, even if an actual division does not occur.
+In these instances, an experienced family law attorney in Denver can look at alternatives to making sure you are compensated in one form or another, even if an actual division does not occur.

 Consult a Denver Lawyer During the Property Division Process